-The decrease in our Scores segment operating income was attributable primarily to a decline in revenues derived from business-to-consumer services and services that we provided directly to users in financial services partially offset by a decrease in operating expenses, which was driven by our reengineering initiative.
+The decrease in our Scores segment operating income was attributable primarily to a decline in prescreen revenues and revenues derived from business-toconsumer services.

-In our Tools segment, the decrease in segment operating income was primarily attributed to a decrease in Blaze Advisor revenues, partially offset by lower operating expenses, which was driven by our reengineering initiative.
+In our Tools segment, the decrease in segment operating income was primarily attributed to a decrease in Blaze Advisor revenues, partially offset by an increase in FICO Model Builder revenues and lower operating expenses, which was driven by our reengineering initiative.

-The decrease in corporate expenses was due to staff reductions and facility consolidations, driven by our reengineering initiative.
+The decrease in corporate expenses was due to staff reductions and facility consolidations, driven by our reengineering initiative, and a decrease in legal fees.